krussll/jackhighbowls/_posts/2021-08-29-ultimate-guide-to-bowling-arms.md

 A bowl can also be correctly aligned in a cradle, and then the arm is clamped over it to lift it out of the cradle while maintained the aligned position.
 You hold the arm at a slightly forward angle when picking up the bowl so that the jaws fit appropriately in the correct alignment.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NftzsS_hrWM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Bowling arms use different clamps to hold the bowl, depending on their design.
 They also have slightly different release mechanisms on the handle.
 For instance, the Green Bionic Bowler uses a thumb release while the Drakes Pride arm has a release that is gripped with the fingers.

 ### 1. Prepare